wanjohiryan/Arc3dia/README.md

   <img src="./imgs/play.gif" width="95%" alt="playing with qwantify"/>
 </pre>

-**[qwantify](https://qwantify.vercel.app)** is an open source docker image for running games (or other apps) on a shared host computer with at least one gpu.
+**[qwantify](https://qwantify.vercel.app)** lets you run games (or other apps) on a shared host computer with at least one gpu with no extra configurations. _Everything just runs perfectly._

 >Note: this was previously a fork of m1k1o's n.eko as a proof of concept.
-However, qwantify is no longer compatible with n.eko as of v0.1.1 prelease
+However, as of v0.1.1, they are no  longer backwards compatible

-- **User-Friendly Interface** - intuitively play games with your friends
-- **Complete control over your game data** - play online, save your game progress locally
-- 🛠️ **Cloud and GPU Agnostic deployment** that lets you play and host games anywhere anytime, through the browser
-- 🛠️ **Url invites for friends**
+## 🌞 Motivation
+I've always wanted to stream games from different devices while playing them on the fly, and occasionally I even wanted to invite others.

+Although cloud gaming providers offered this, I preferred a self-hosted version so that I could manage and run my own games.

+I then discovered [Parsec](https://www.parsec.app), which was fantastic when it functioned but absolutely useless when the network experienced any little instability.The lack of a web interface and the requirement to install native apps only served to magnify the issue.

+I came upon m1k1o's [n.eko](https://github.com/m1k1o/neko) and after making some adjustments for my nvidia GPU, it worked!

+I could now play online with anyone, run multiple games on the same machine, save and sync game progress between computers.
+It was a miracle.

+>And that's how qwantify was born :)

+## 💘 Features

+> qwantify was (and still is) highly inspired by Google's Stadia
+> Long live Linux 💝

-- 🛠️ **Play with multiple gamepads** per gameroom.
-Turn any game into multiplayer
+- **Crowd Play** - play online together with friends, right from your browser.
+Turn any game into multiplayer.
-- 🛠️ **Official Support for AMD and Intel Gpus**
-- 🔜 **1-Click Deploy** locally, AWS or GCP
-- 🔜 **Twitch and Youtube stream** integrations
+- **State Share** - transfer game play progress between devices or to friends
+- **Automated performance optimisations** - without any further installations and performance optimisations, launch your game in a matter of seconds.
+- **Get low latency 1080p@60fps video streaming to any browser**
+- **Automated or manual gamepad mapping for all your games**
+- **Mobile support for all your PC games**
+- **Live stream to Youtube and Twitch**
+- **Get automated AMD, Intel, and Nvidia GPU performance tweaks**
+- **Url Invites** - send url invitations to friends, even on self-hosted qwantify instances at no extra cost

 And more.